On February 18, 2020, Riverside employees of UPS Supply Chain Solutions filed a class-action lawsuit against the company.

 Other UPS Class Action Lawsuits in the US

 Not all of these lawsuits originated in California.
-On the east coast, a class of seasonal workers accused UPS of violating labor laws in New York federal court.
+On the East Coast, a class of seasonal workers accused UPS of violating labor laws in a New York federal court.

 The plaintiffs, Lalynda Hedges and Zyaire Simmons claim that UPS didn’t pay them minimum, regular, or overtime wages for hours worked during the peak season from October 2018 to January 2019.